Bert Sutcliffe: Early life

-Sutcliffe was born at Ponsonby, New Zealand.
-He was a brilliant schoolboy cricketer, and spent two years at teacher training college before joining the army.
-He scored heavily in matches he was able to play while serving with New Zealand forces in Egypt and Italy in the Second World War.
-His first-class career didn't get under way until he returned to New Zealand in 1946 from service in Japan after the war.
+Sutcliffe was born in the Auckland suburb of Ponsonby to parents who had migrated from Lancashire in 1921.
+He was a brilliant schoolboy cricketer at Takapuna Grammar School, and spent two years at teacher training college before joining the army in 1944.
+He scored heavily in matches he was able to play while serving with New Zealand forces in Egypt and Italy at the end of the Second World War.
+He served in the cypher section of the army signals unit in Japan in 1946, where he played cricket in Chōfu.

-Batting highlights
+Sutcliffe's first-class career did not get under way until he returned to New Zealand in 1946 from service in Japan after the war.
+He first represented Auckland in 1941–42, while still at school, and played for the province until 1949–50, when he moved to Dunedin to take up a coaching position.
+From then on he played for the Otago team.
+After the war he worked as a physical exercise instructor.

+Cricket career

-Sutcliffe established himself in his first international match when he scored 197 and 128 in the same match for Otago against MCC at Dunedin in March 1947.
+Sutcliffe established himself in his first international match when he scored 197 and 128 in the same match for Otago against a touring Marylebone Cricket Club (MCC) team at Dunedin in March 1947.
 In the first innings he brought up his century with a six.
 He made his Test debut a few days later, scoring 58 in New Zealand's only innings and adding 133 for the first wicket with Walter Hadlee.
 In consecutive seasons of first-class cricket in New Zealand he made 722 runs at an average of 103.14 in 1946–47 with three centuries, 911 runs at 111.22 in 1947–48 with four centuries, and 511 runs at 85.16 in 1948–49 with three centuries.